-Head of ARC’s International Technical Services Veronica Bell said the organisation will amplify the Red Cross Red Crescent Movement’s four key asks:
+Head of Australian Red Cross International Technical Services Veronica Bell said the organisation will amplify the Red Cross Red Crescent Movement’s four key asks:

-1. Prioritize the most vulnerable: Recognize the humanitarian impacts of the climate crisis, prioritize support for those facing most vulnerability, focus on protection and inclusion of all in laws, policies, and plans.
+1. Prioritise the most vulnerable: Recognise the humanitarian impacts of the climate crisis, prioritise support for those facing most vulnerability, focus on protection and inclusion of all in laws, policies, and plans.

 2. Promote locally-led disaster response and resilience action: Ensure meaningful engagement and participation, co-design with communities, adopt and implement principles for locally-led action.